ds17f/leaf-remote/README.md

 #### Solution
 > *tl;dr:* Check your username/password

-Double check your username and password in the settings for `leaf-bit` in the FitBit phone app.
+Double check your username and password in the settings for `leaf-remote` in the FitBit phone app.
 You must use the credentials you use in the NissanConnect EV app, or in the Nissan owner portal.
 Do not use the pin/password that you enter in the Leaf's radio.